DebbieBergstrom/Russian-Roulette/README.md

 ---
 ## **Features**
 ### **Existing features**

-The <b>Russian Roulette Game</b> application currently offers the following features:
+The **Russian Roulette Game** application currently offers the following features:

-- <b>Character choice:</b> Users can choose to be the victim or the assassin.
+- **Character choice:** Users can choose to be the victim or the assassin.

+- **Game Rules:** Users have access to the game rules, helping newcomers to quickly understand the gameplay mechanics.

+- **Difficulty levels:** The game allows users to select a difficulty level (easy, medium, hard), affecting the number of bullets loaded into the revolver.

+- **Interactive Gameplay:** The game engages users with prompts and feedback based on their choices.

+- **ASCII Art Visuals:** The game uses colored ASCII art to enhance the storytelling and to display the results of each round.

+- **Random Outcomes:** Every game session is unique due to the randomized position of bullets in the revolver.

+- **Game Result Messages:** Upon game conclusion, users are presented with a fun ASCII art message indicating whether they have survived or not.

+- **Replayability:** The game allows for immediate replay upon conclusion, offering users another chance to test their luck.

+&nbsp;

-### **Future ideas**
+### **Future Ideas**
+The development of **Russian Roulette Game** aims to provide more immersive and personalized experiences to users in the future.
+Here are some of the potential enhancements and features that may be implemented:

-Expanded features Options: Provide more storylines or story options to allow users to select and engage with different narrative paths.
+- **Expanded Story Options:** Broaden the narrative by introducing more storylines or story options for users to engage with.

-- <b>Personalization:</b> Offer the option for users to name their player character.
+- **Character Personalization:** Offer the option for users to name their victim character, providing a more personalized experience.

+- **Contractor Selection:** Allow the assassin to choose from a list of evil contractors they've been hired from, adding a new layer of depth to the game's storyline.

+- **Dual Victim Mode:** Introduce a mode where a second victim can play against the assassin, adding another layer of competition and suspense to the game.

-- <b>Enhanced Story Interactions:</b> Develop interactive elements within the storylines, allowing users to make choices that have more significant impacts on the narrative.
+- **Enhanced Story Interactions:** Further develop the game's interactive elements, enabling users to make choices that have impacts on the storyline's direction and outcomes.

-- <b>Improved Validation and Error Handling:</b> Refine the validation and error handling mechanisms to provide more informative and user-friendly error messages in case of incorrect inputs or invalid data.
-- <b>Save data:</b> for example to store scores
+- **Game Progress Saving:** Implement a feature to store game scores or outcomes, allowing users to track their performance.

+- **Sound Effects:** To enhance the immersive experience, sound effects could be added to match different events or outcomes within the game.

 &nbsp;